Saturday, June 26, 2021

 Coulter made much of widely discredited author Alex Berenson's 2019 book on marijuana, repeating wild claims about a connection between cannabis and schizophrenia in an article that began, "I think I’ll direct a series of low-budget movies with names like 'Tobacco Madness,' 'Gun Madness' and 'White Male Madness'... my films will be so silly that, in the future, they will anathematize any untoward remarks about smokers, gun-owners or white men."
 In her own version of "Reefer Madness," a follow-up column repeated Berenson's claims that marijuana smoking leads to gruesome crimes.

 Pot smokers aren't the only "retards" in Coulter's twisted (not in a good way) mind.
 She once wrote, "reporters [in 'bush league' cities] have all the venom of the big-city newspapers, combined with retard-level IQs."
-She's described Sen. Jim Jeffords as a "half wit," and said, "environmentalists can be dismissed as stupid girls who like birds."
-Trading on her looks, she appears in a slinky dress on the cover of her 2008 book, If Democrats Had Any Brains, They'd Be Republicans.
+She's described Sen. Jim Jeffords as a "half wit," and once said, "environmentalists can be dismissed as stupid girls who like birds."
+Trading on her looks, she appears in slinky dresses on the covers of her books, like her 2008 screed, If Democrats Had Any Brains, They'd Be Republicans.

 A junior lawyer on Paula Jones's case against Bill Clinton, Coulter spun the scandal into a career as a pundit, starting with her 1988 book calling for Clinton's impeachment.
 Her subsequent book Slander accuses liberals of calling conservatives names.
 This from a woman who called the 9/11 widows "witches" and "harpies," referred to Muslims as "ragheads," and called Al Gore a "total fag" and Katie Couric "the affable Eva Braun of morning television."